PatelDevashish001/Mini-Data-Query-Simulation-Engine/README.md

 - Convert natural language queries into SQL.
 - Validate if a query type is supported.
 - Explain the query’s intent.
-- Store queries in an SQLite database.
+- Store queries in an SQLite database (mock database for testing).
 - Secure API with API Key authentication.

 ## Installation